 Here is a simple little example of a class.
 This one doesn't do much, but it demonstrates the three things that you can put inside of a class.

 '''

 public class SimpleClass {

+private int value;

 public SimpleClass(int v) {

-value=v;
+value = v;

 }

 public int getValue() {

 return value;

 }

 }

 '''